roeetsahi/Enova-Ecommerce-Data-Analysis/data-cleaning-log.md

 * **Text Consistency:** Standardized inconsistent naming conventions in `PRODUCT_NAME` (e.g., uniforming "27in 4K gaming monitor") and `REGION` (mapping "North America" to "NA").

 ## 2. Critical Data Integrity & Architecture Fixes
 * **Deduplication:** Applied strict row-level deduplication using a SQL CTE and `ROW_NUMBER()` window function, partitioned by all columns to safely collapse identical logging retries.
+[View the full SQL deduplication query here](SQL queries.sql).
 * **SCD Loyalty Ambiguity (Look-Ahead Bias Prevention):** Addressed users with fluctuating loyalty statuses by adopting a Dual-Attribution approach.
 Financial metrics were attributed to the point-in-time status, while behavioral metrics utilized an "Ever-Member" cohort logic to preserve tracking integrity.
 * **Account Creation Anomalies:** Identified users with overwritten `CREATED_ON` timestamps.
 Retained original values but excluded this field from time-based analyses to prevent misleading Lifetime Value (LTV) and Cohort Retention metrics.